AlexandruDodita/AzureVoxel/documentation_guide.md

 ---

 ### `CMakeLists.txt` in `./`
 This file contains instructions for CMake, a cross-platform build system generator.
 It defines how the AzureVoxel project should be built, including specifying the C++ standard, finding necessary libraries (OpenGL, GLEW, GLFW), listing source and header files, creating the executable, setting include directories, and linking libraries.
-It also handles copying shader and resource files (including `Spritesheet.PNG`) to the build directory.
+It also handles copying shader and resource files (including `Spritesheet.PNG`, and now `crosshair_vertex.glsl`, `crosshair_fragment.glsl`) to the build directory.

 *   **`cmake_minimum_required(VERSION 3.10)`** - Specifies the minimum required version of CMake.
 *   **`project(AzureVoxel)`** - Sets the name of the project to "AzureVoxel".
 *   **`set(CMAKE_CXX_STANDARD 17)`** - Sets the C++ standard to C++17.
 *   **`set(CMAKE_CXX_STANDARD_REQUIRED ON)`** - Enforces the C++17 standard.
-*   **`find_package(OpenGL REQUIRED)`** - Finds the OpenGL library; it\'s a required dependency.
+*   **`find_package(OpenGL REQUIRED)`** - Finds the OpenGL library; it's a required dependency.
-*   **`find_package(GLEW REQUIRED)`** - Finds the GLEW (OpenGL Extension Wrangler Library); it\'s a required dependency.
+*   **`find_package(GLEW REQUIRED)`** - Finds the GLEW (OpenGL Extension Wrangler Library); it's a required dependency.
-*   **`find_package(glfw3 3.3 REQUIRED)`** - Finds the GLFW library (version 3.3 or higher); it\'s a required dependency for windowing and input handling.
+*   **`find_package(glfw3 3.3 REQUIRED)`** - Finds the GLFW library (version 3.3 or higher); it's a required dependency for windowing and input handling.
 *   **`set(SOURCES ...)`** - Defines a variable `SOURCES` containing a list of all .cpp source files used in the project.
     *   `main.cpp`
     *   `src/window.cpp`